-Simply, a chain of resistors is soldered as a series to the connections on the rear of the switches, and the switch is also provided with 5V and 0V.
-As the switch is turned, the number of combined resistors in the ladder changes, and the voltage returned is proportional to the switch position.
-The ECU is taught the voltage for each switch position and it never forgets these voltages.
+Simply, a chain or ladder of resistors is soldered in series, to the connections on the rear of the rotary switches, and the switch is also provided with 5V and 0V.
+As the rotary switch is turned, the number of combined resistors in the ladder changes, and the voltage returned is proportional to the switch position.
+The ECU is taught the voltage for each switch position and these are saved in the ECU's Calibration.

-So six of the eight wires in the cable go to the 6 way connector for the switch panel.
-Only five of the wires are needed (5V, 0V, Inputs 1,2,3) but using a spare Input wire might be handy in the future if I need to add an additional switch.
+So six of the eight wires in the 8 way cable go to the 6 way connector for the switch panel.
+Only five of the six wires are needed (5V, 0V, Inputs 1,2,3) but I've left a spare Input wire which might be handy in the future if I need to add an additional switch.

-February 2017 UpateMy car was tuned at Northampton Motorsport on 27th Feb, and we tested and calibrated all of three rotary switches that I made.
-They all have the end stop set to prevent the switch from going from position 12 to 1, so in order to select 12, I have to turn the switches clockwise a full rotation.
+February 2017 UpateMy car was tuned in February 2017, and we tested and calibrated all of three rotary switches that I made.
+They all have the end-stop set to prevent the switch from going from position 12 to 1, so in order to select 12, I have to turn the switches clockwise a full rotation.

-The CAL switch has four positions that I can use.
+The CAL switch was setup for four positions that I can use.
 The 1 O'Clock position, Map 1, gives me 313BHP and position 4, Map 4, gives me around 100BHP less.
 This is essential for wet weather conditions.
-For the CAL switch, I've also fitted a second end stop at position 4, so I can only select positions 1 through 4.

 The Launch switch has 12 positions, and 1 through 11 are used to set the launch RPM.
 Switch position 1 is for 3000rpm, 2 is for 3250, 3 is for 3500 etc. If I give the throttle more than 60% when in first gear, with the speed < 2MPH, launch mode is selected.
 The ECU only opens the throttle around 16% whilst it holds the engine revs at the set engine RPM.
 I then dump the clutch and keep the throttle nailed, and the ECU limits wheel spin as the car accelerates.
 Once 40MPH is reached (in first usually) the launch mode is transferred to Traction Control, and I just go up through the box and accelerate as normal.
 If I put Launch switch in to position 12, it turns off Launch altogether.